Recreational Trails Program

 Background

 The Recreational Trails Program (RTP) is a federally funded grant program that aids in the construction, restoration and maintenance of recreational trails.
 Typically, Utah receives around $1.5 million dollars annually to distribute to cities, counties, non-profits, federal agencies and tribes.
-The grant is run out of the Division of Outdoor Recreation and applications are open from February to May each year.
+The grant is run out of the Division of Outdoor Recreation and applications are open in early spring each year.

 Process